Recommended books, articles, sites, talks and podcasts about software development.

 "Well-designed components are easy to replace.
 Eventually, they will be replaced by ones that are not so easy to replace." — Martin Sustrik - The step-by-step guide to running a User Story Mapping workshop

-Silvere Duval outlines this useful technique for building alignment on how to deliver iteratively. - How to disappoint people: Part 3
+Silvere Duval outlines this useful technique for building alignment on how to deliver iteratively. - How to get out of (technical) debt

 "When you negotiate on estimates, you may be able to persuade people to change what they’re saying and agree to things they hadn’t intended to — indeed, many senior stakeholders have years of negotiation experience.
 But in this case, unlike the car, you’ve changed nothing about the underlying reality.
 You’ve all agreed to say things are possible, but all you’ve won is disappointment." — Neil Vass